Half-million infected worldwide as economic toll rises

 __ In New York, the state’s death toll jumped by 100 in one day, pushing the number to 385, Gov. Andrew Cuomo said.
 He added that experts expect the number to increase as critically ill patients who have been on ventilators for several days succumb to the virus.
 “That is a situation where people just deteriorate over time,” Cuomo said.

-__ The leaders of the Group of 20 major industrialized nations held a video summit for safety reasons and vowed to work together to confront the crisis but made no specific commitments.
+__ The leaders of the Group of 20 major industrialized nations vowed to work together to confront the crisis but made no specific commitments.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.